ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/threat-explorer.md

 4. Select one or more options, such as **Blocked** and **Block overridden**, and then click the **Refresh** button that is on the same line as the options to apply that filter.
 (Don't refresh your browser window.)<br/>![URLs and click verdicts](media/ThreatExplorerEmailPhishClickVerdictOptions.png)<br/>

-    The report refreshes to show two different URL tables on the URL tab below:
+    The report refreshes to show two different URL tables on the URL tab under the report:

    1. **Top URLs** are the URLs contained in the messages you have filtered down to, and the email delivery action counts for each URL.
 In the phish email view, this list typically will contain legitimate URLs.
 Attackers include a mix of good and bad URLs in their messages to try to get them delivered, but they'll make the malicious links more interesting for the user to click.
 The table of URLs is sorted by total email count (NOTE: This column is not shown to simplify the view).